About Chipola

 Through membership, students are exposed to new experiences at conferences in Florida and in distant locations like Los Angeles, Dallas, Boston, Denver, Nashville, Minneapolis, and Seattle.

-Chipola’s business-centric organization, Phi Beta Lambda (PBL), is a top performer at state and national leadership conferences, typically placing in the Top-5 at state competition and in the Top-10 in the national competition.
-PBL also hosts the annual Future Business Leaders of America (FBLA) District 2 competition for high school students.
-The group participates in community service projects such as the Jackson County Backpack for Kids Feeding Program, the Senior Citizen Christmas Fund, March of Dimes, and others, to support local and national charities.
-Although PBL is primarily for business majors, students from all majors are welcome to join.
+Chipola’s business-centric organization, FBLA Collegiate (formerly Phi Beta Lambda), helps students build confidence, develop leadership skills and transition from school to work.
+FLBA Collegiate is a top performer at state and national leadership conferences, typically placing in the Top-4 at state competition and in the Top-10 in the national competition.
+Chipola's School of Business and Technology and FBLA Collegiate host the annual Future Business Leaders of America (FBLA) District 2 competition for high school and middle school students.
+The group's community service projects include the Jackson County Backpack for Kids Feeding Program, Partners for Pets, March of Dimes, and others.
+FBLA Collegiate is the Department of Education’s recommended student organization for students in accounting, business, and technology majors, but students from any major are welcome and encouraged to join.

 STEM Events: Each fall, the Mathematics and Natural Sciences Departments host area high school students on the Chipola College campus for an annual Science, Technology, Engineering, and Mathematics (STEM) event.
 Attendees must be juniors and seniors from high schools in the Chipola five-county district.
 Past events have required students to build a machine, solve a murder, and conduct investigations.